aryannaik225/Virtual-Assistant/README.md

 Jarvis is a Python-based AI assistant that can perform various tasks such as responding to voice commands, fetching the latest news, playing games, setting alarms, providing weather updates, and much more.

+For the main functionality of the project, please refer to the [main.py](main.py) file.

 ## Features

 - Voice recognition and response: Jarvis can recognize voice commands using the SpeechRecognition library and respond to them using text-to-speech technology.